Classification of States: From Aristotle to Modern Political Science

-The classification of states or government by ancient Greek Aristotle and Modern Classifications of State by modern writers and views.
+The classification of states or governments by ancient Greek Aristotle and the Modern Classifications of State by modern writers and views.

 The Classification of Waitz and Others:-